aneldev/dynadux/doc/Examples.md

 - [React](./React.md) How to use it in react
 - [Sections](./Sections.md) Create sections for applications or big components
 - [Advanced](./Advanced.md) Dispached promises, boost up your app and more.
+- [Typescript](./doc/Typescript.md) Tips for Typescript implementations
-- [Terminology](./Terminology.md) Terminology of dynadux, (is small!).
+- [Terminology](./Terminology.md) Terminology of dynadux, (is small!)
-- [History, Undo/Redo middleware](https://github.com/aneldev/dynadux-history-middleware) Middleware for History, Undo/Redo and Restore Points.
+- [History, Undo/Redo middleware](https://github.com/aneldev/dynadux-history-middleware) Middleware for History, Undo/Redo and Restore Points
 - [Changelog](./Changelog.md) Changes of Dynadux per semver version
 - [🏠 Home, Contents](../README.md#table-of-contents)